 Must applicants use the University Teaching Awards Portal (UTAP) to submit their applications?

 All applications must be made using the University Teaching Awards Portal (UTAP).
-Applicants will be able to use the UTAP from 16 Aug 2021 onwards to submit their applications after their FTECs have configured the Applicant Submission Period in UTAP.
+Applicants will be able to use the UTAP from 10 Aug 2022 onwards to submit their applications after their FTECs have configured the Applicant Submission period in UTAP.

 Can the ADEA/ATEA applicant upload the Teaching Statement as a document in the University Teaching Awards Portal (UTAP) instead of providing the Teaching Statement in the text box?

 ADEA/ATEA applicants must use the rich text editor box provided in the University Teaching Awards Portal (UTAP) to provide their Teaching Statement, including tables, charts, images, citations, references, etc. The rich text editor box will provide a word count limit of 1,500 words (maximum word limit for Teaching Statements for ADEA/ATEA applications).
-Applicants who wish to include tables, charts, images, citations, references, etc. to support their Teaching Statement can provide them in a separate document and upload it in the supplementary documents section .
+Text included in the tables, charts, etc. will add to the word count.
+The copy and paste function for images should be used to include real images such as photo images, etc.

 Are there two deadlines for application submissions?